Tibolci

 Tibolci ([ˈtiːbɔu̯tsi], in older sources also Tibavci, Tibolzen is a settlement on the left bank of the Pesnica River in the Municipality of Gorišnica in northeastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 There is a small chapel-shrine with a belfry in the settlement.
 It was built in 1921.